Estuary

 Disadvantages:

-1. No ACID transactions across collections.
+• No ACID Transactions Across Collections: MongoDB doesn’t support ACID transactions across multiple collections.

 Why Migrate from MySQL to MongoDB?